SavvasEft/UX_survey_analyzer/Readme.md

 <a name='2-1'></a>
 - 'n-gram': 'a contiguous sequence of n items from a given sample of text' [source](https://en.wikipedia.org/wiki/N-gram).
 Can be 1-gram -> 1 word, 2-gram -> 2-word sequence, n-gram-> n-word sequence.

-- 'feature': referes to a term (can be an n-gram) used that is characteristics to a group of answers and is readable by a machine.
+- 'feature': refers to a term (can be an n-gram) used that is characteristics to a group of answers and is readable by a machine.
 This can some times be correct-spelling words, understandable by humans (if lemmatization is used), or not (if porter-stemmer is used)

 - 'lemmatization': "the process of grouping together the inflected forms of a word so they can be analysed as a single item, identified by the word's lemma" [source](https://en.wikipedia.org/wiki/Lemmatisation)